satyajeetk96/satyajeetk96/README.md

-- 👋 Hi, I’m @satyajeetk96
+👋 Hi there, I’m Satyajeet.
+I'm urrently studying Electrical and Electronics at [National Institute of Technology Karnataka, Surathkal](https://www.nitk.ac.in/)

-- 👀 I’m interested in programming and signal processing
+I’m interested in Machine learning, building useful products, signal processing, and electronics
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 satyajeetk96/satyajeetk96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.